TheBridge-FullStackDeveloper/restcountries-api/README.md

 ## Tasks 📝

 1 - Implement the `fetch()` function, you'll need to pass the URL string as parameter, to retrieve all the countries.
-You can find the URL [here](https://restcountries.eu/#api-endpoints-all)
+You can find in thi [URL](https://restcountries.com/#endpoints-all)

 2 - Create a loop to iterate the Array which you'll receive as response from the API